Single skating: Falls and interruptions

 The ISU defines a fall as the "loss of control by a Skater with the result that the majority of his/her own body weight is on the ice supported by any other part of the body other than the blades; e.g. hand(s), knee(s), back, buttock(s) or any part of the arm".
 For senior single skaters, one point is deducted for the first and second fall, two points are deducted for the third and fourth fall, and three points are deducted for the fifth fall and any falls after that.
 Junior single skaters are penalized one point for every fall.

-The Boston Globe and other media outlets stated that, as of 2018, the ISU Judging System (IJS) was structured to reward difficult elements, so skaters earned more points despite falling on multi-rotational, complicated jumps than their competitors who skated "clean" programs with less difficult elements and did not lose points from falling.
+Judges review falls at normal speed, not while viewing the video clip of the fall, n matter when they occur, during the execution of an element or at another time.
 According to former American figure skater Katrina Hacker, falls during jumps occur for the following reasons: the skater makes an error during their takeoff; their jump is under-rotated, or not fully rotated while the skater is in the air; they execute a tilted jump and is unable to land upright on their feet; and they make an error during the first jump of a combination jump, resulting in not having enough smoothness, speed, and flow to complete the second jump.

 Injuries to the lower body (the knee, ankle, and back) are the most common for both single skaters and ice dancers.
-Single skaters experience 0.97 injuries per athlete, over the course of their careers.
+Single skaters experience 0.97 injuries per athlete over the course of their careers.
 Single skaters also tend to have more injuries caused by chronic overuse of their lower limbs or backs.
-Researchers Jason Vescovi and Jaci VanHeest state that 50–75% of injuries can be prevented because they are caused from "training and/or performance issues".
+Researchers Jason Vescovi and Jaci VanHeest state that 50–75% of injuries can be prevented because they are caused by "training and/or performance issues".

+The ISU defines an interruption as "the period of time starting immediately when the Competitor stops performing the program or is ordered to do so by the Referee, whichever is earlier, and ending when the Competitor resumes his performance".
 If there is an interruption while performing their program, skaters can lose one point if it lasts more than 10 seconds but not over 20 seconds.
 They can lose two points if the interruption lasts 20 seconds but not over 30 seconds, and three points if it lasts 30 seconds but not more than 40 seconds.
 They can lose five points if they do not resume their program until three minutes after the interruption begins.
 They can also lose five points if the interruption is caused by an "adverse condition" up to three minutes before the start of their program.